 6) Patient awareness programmes & community outreach programmes: The department conducts patients free awareness programmes for general public & patients on various cancers like Myeloma, Breast Cancer etc.

 7) Annual Updates on Cancers: The departments is engaged in updating the knowledge on various cancers and their management among patients and doctors.
 Conferences are actively organised on regular basis.
-The nineth update in oncology on breast cancer was conducted was 2 December 2007 at the Shangrila Hotel in which Ms. Jennnie Mulford, wife of US Ambassador was chief guest.
+The tenth update in oncology on breast cancer was conducted was 28th to 29th May 2022 at the Shangrila Hotel.

 8) Free cancer detection camps: These camps are conducted in different parts of the country, even in remote areas.
 These help in detecting cancer at an early stage and hence reduce mortality.